 No "Carrots" in this Delicious Carrot Cake

 Despite the name, there are no carrots in Singaporean "carrot cake", or chai tow kway.
 In Hokkien, the white radish (daikon) used in chai tow kway shares most of its name with the ordinary carrot (which gets just a single extra syllable to distinguish it from the daikon kind).

 The hardworking "uncle" who works He Zhong Carrot Cake (stall #02-185, tel: +65 64685398) is the son of the man who started it all, one of the first chai tow kway hawkers in the country.
 Seetoh remembers having the father's carrot cake in the 80s - as good as the present product is, the original was "three worlds apart," as Seetoh puts it.

 "It's not in the ingredients, it's in the way you fry it," Seetoh explains.
 "How do you pass down technique?
 You can pass down the recipe, but you can never pass down technique!
 Like, when do you stop frying those pickled daikon and start mixing it?
 These things are very difficult to teach."

 Making Singaporean Carrot Cake

-The next generation hawker seemed pretty handy to my untrained eye: in a giant frying pan, he poured a large amount of cubed "carrot cake" and placed a mound of chye poh (pickled radish) with garlic - after sautéing and mixing the lot, the hawker pours a large amount of whipped egg onto the pan, drowning the combined carrot cake/chye poh.
+The next generation hawker is still an expert: in a giant frying pan, he poured a large amount of cubed "carrot cake" and placed a mound of chye poh (pickled radish) with garlic - after sautéing and mixing the lot, the hawker pours a large amount of whipped egg onto the pan, drowning the combined carrot cake/chye poh.
 He then slices the large cake into serving sizes and ladles each onto a plate.